-2.3 New Database Roles to Enforce Separation of Duties
+2.3 Oracle Database Vault-Specific Database Roles to Enforce Separation of Duties

-The Oracle Database Vault configuration implements the concept of separation of duty so that you can meet regulatory, privacy and other compliance requirements.
+The Oracle Database Vault configuration implements the concept of separation of duty so that you can improve security and meet regulatory, privacy, and other compliance requirements.

 Oracle Database Vault makes clear separation between the account management responsibility, data security responsibility, and database management responsibility inside the database.
-This means that the concept of a super-privileged user (for example, DBA) is divided among several new database roles to ensure no one user has full control over both the data and configuration of the system.
+This means that the concept of a super-privileged role (for example, DBA) is divided among several new database roles to ensure no one user has full control over both the data and configuration of the system.
 Oracle Database Vault prevents privileged users (those with the DBA and other privileged roles and system privileges) from accessing designated protected areas of the database called realms.
-It also introduces new database roles called the Oracle Database Vault Owner (DV_OWNER) and the Oracle Database Vault Account Manager (DV_ACCTMGR).
+It also introduces new database roles called the Oracle Database Vault Owner (DV_OWNER) and the Oracle Database Vault Account Manager (DV_ACCIMGR).
 These new database roles separate the data security and the account management from the traditional DBA role.
 You should map these roles to distinct security professionals within your organization.

-- Separation of Duty Guidelines Oracle Database Vault is designed to easily implement separation of duty guidelines. - Oracle Database Vault Roles Oracle Database Vault provides default roles that are based on specific user tasks and adhere to separation of duty concepts. - Oracle Database Vault Accounts Created During Registration You must create accounts for the Oracle Database Vault Owner and Oracle Database Vault Account Manager during the registration process.
+- Separation of Duty Guidelines Oracle Database Vault is designed to easily implement separation of duty guidelines. - Oracle Database Vault Roles Oracle Database Vault provides default roles that are based on specific user tasks and adhere to separation of duty concepts.